LiquidEngine/Docs/docs/manual/asset-pipeline/working-with-animators.md

 **`target`** field **must always** point to the state that exists in the animator YAML file.
 The `event` field represents the event that that triggers the transition.

-:::important Important note on event names
+:::info Important note on event names

 Event names are what allows switching animations from the scripting system.
 Make sure to write names that are human readable to make it easier to understand.